Contact: Dorinda Dutcher, Bozeman, MT, firstname.lastname@example.org

-Doña Màxima Cortèz has been my local counterpart for 6 years.
+Doña Màxima Cortèz has been my local counterpart for 15 years.
 Observing her empowerment as a leader in this local movement to rescue, conserve, and commercialize the traditional weavings has been very rewarding.
 She is a weaver with the eye of an artist in combining color and is highly motivated to learn more and teach about local plant dyes.
 She grew up in the rural community of Huancarani learning the weaving tradition from her mother.
 Her school years were a misery because she was sent away until they ended after 4th grade.
 At the age of 16, she moved into her mother-in-law`s house and was given an empty room as her kitchen.
 She remembers knitting ch`ulos (knitted caps with ear flaps) and desperately trying to sell them during market day in Independencia.
 In that way she slowly accumulated pots, plates, cups, spoons, and a few weekly grocery staples.
-She turned 43 this year and is mother of 5, both of her daughters are weavers, and a grandmother of 10.
+She is mother of 5, both of her daughters are weavers, and a grandmother of 10.
 Two of her granddaughters who are Club members began weaving to sell in 2023.

-I thank my luck stars for Doña Màxima, because none of this would be possible without a Quechua weaver as a partner.
-Developing the series of 5 workshops during 2009 was tough because I had to learn to trust her translation of my conceptual view of teaching into the experiential learning method appropriate for the unschooled weavers.
+I thank my lucky stars for Doña Màxima, because none of this would be possible without a Quechua weaver as a partner.
+Developing the series of 5 natural dye workshops during 2009 was tough because I had to learn to trust her translation of my conceptual view of teaching into the experiential learning method appropriate for the unschooled weavers.
 We never arrive at our goals within the established timeline via the logical progression of steps I labor to put down on paper.
 I have epiphanies from time to time exclaiming in excitement we´ve reached our goal.
-She usually responds with the kind knowing smile she reserves for her well intentioned but rather slow witted foreign partner.
+Her response has always been a kind knowing smile reserved for her well-intentioned but rather slow-witted foreign partner.

 Weaving is an integrated activity in the subsistence farmer lifestyle of the rural Andean weavers.
 The women hand spin daily with a drop spindle while shepherding their sheep, which provide the primary material.
 The biodiversity of the Andes provides a plethora of dye plants.
-Marketing the traditional weavings is an ideal way for women to generate income to maintain their families, which has become increasing difficult in this time of transition into the modern world.
+Sales of their traditional weavings is an ideal way for women to generate income to maintain their families, which has become increasing difficult in this time of transition into the modern world.